VietKhoaNguyen/Final-Project/README.md

 2. Human-biased PINs have lower entropy and higher attack success.
 3. Leakage-based PINs are more vulnerable because attackers can prioritize personal-information-based candidates.
 4. Frequency-ranked attacks are highly effective when the distribution is non-uniform.
-5. Rule-based attacks can exploit common human patterns.
+5. Rule-based attacks can exploit common human patterns without needing the full frequency table.
 6. Leakage-assisted attacks can significantly improve success when date-of-birth information is known.
 7. Weak PIN blacklisting can reduce attack success by removing the most predictable PINs.
-8. Entropy alone is useful but not sufficient; Top-k success rate is more practical for limited-attempt systems.
+8. Entropy alone is useful but not sufficient; Top-k success rate provides a more practical view for this type of analysis.

 ---